 Time obviously exists externally and is needed to act and plan but internally and psychologically time is one of the actors itself.
 To think of time needed to change psychologically is to have one set of thoughts chase another set to no net effect.
-The very heart of the subjective self is time – or the entity that travels through time, that continues through past and future – and we strengthen it with the habitual metaphor of time as change.
+The very heart of the subjective self is time – or the entity that travels through time, that continues through past and future – and we strengthen it with the habitual metaphor and attempted use of time as change.

 A thought experiment that can make this clearer is to imagine oneself temporarily at the controls of an advanced humanoid robot provided with all the senses of the human body so that “our” actions and feelings while resembling our own body’s are freed from the ideas of past and future that might inhibit us.
 Because we’re not protecting a future self or identifying with a past one the idea may be both liberating and enlightening.